nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 `ParticipationCommand` will extend the `Command` class and will consequently `@Override` the `Command#execute()` method to serve the aforementioned purpose.

-The implementation is similar to `AttendanceCommand`, with the same sequence diagram being applicable for Participation given that the proper refactoring is done. `ParticipationCommand` has an additional section in the sequence diagram located above the loop in `AttendanceCommand`.
+The implementation is similar to `AttendanceCommand`, with the same sequence diagram being applicable for Participation given that the proper refactoring to `Participation` is done.

+`ParticipationCommand` has an additional section in the sequence diagram located above the loop in `AttendanceCommand`.
+The purpose of the logic below is to update a student's `Attendance` to be marked as present if the `participationUpdate` is greater than 0.
+This is because a student that has a positive `Participation` score would also count as having attended the `Studio`.

 ![ParticipationCommandMarkAttendanceSequenceDiagram](images/logic/commands/participationcommand/ParticipationCommandMarkAttendanceSequenceDiagram.png)